Alexandre-Melo/zedboard_2020.2/README.md

 ```

+The size of this image is:
+- boot.bin: 1.4Mbytes -- U-boot and PL .bit.bin
+- image.ub: 29Mbytes -- kernel: 4Mbytes initramfs: 24Mbytes

 ## Changing default environment of U-boot (instead of using boot.scr solution as suggested by Xilinx tutorial)

 Using devtool, as indicated at https://wiki.yoctoproject.org/wiki/TipsAndTricks/Patching_the_source_for_a_recipe